etrain-xyz/etrain/_posts/en/2021-01-15-speech-to-text.md

 ### The results

 The default result location is `/content/self-supervised-speech-recognition/result.csv`.
-We use [asr-evaluation](https://github.com/belambert/asr-evaluation) tool to evaluate model.
+The most common metric for speech recognition accuracy is called word error rate (WER).
+The lower the WER, the more accurate the system We use [asr-evaluation](https://github.com/belambert/asr-evaluation) tool to calculate the wer metric.

 ```python
 import os